s9e/TextFormatter/src/Plugins/Emoticons/README.md

 ### More examples

-You can find more examples [in the Cookbook](https://github.com/s9e/TextFormatter/tree/master/docs/Cookbook#plugins).
+You can find more examples [in the plugin's documentation](http://s9etextformatter.readthedocs.io/Plugins/Emoticons/Synopsis/).